Shynixn/MCTennis/docs/source/gettingstarted/permissions.rst

 Description                                                               Permission
 ========================================================================  ===============
-Allows to use the **/mctennis** command                                   mctennis.command Allows to play games                                                      mctennis.command.play
+Allows to use the **/mctennis** command                                   mctennis.command Allows to play games                                                      mctennis.command.play.*
 ========================================================================  ===============